aws-samples/amazon-sagemaker-build-train-deploy/00_access_the_aws_console/README.md

 # Module 0 - Access the AWS Console

-In this module, you will access AWS Console and make sure you are using the right AWS region.
+In this module, you will access AWS Console and choose the AWS region.

 ## Access the AWS Console

-### Self-paced using your AWS account
-Open AWS Console by navigating to <a href="https://console.aws.amazon.com/" target="_blank">https://console.aws.amazon.com/</a>, then follow the steps in the [Choose the right AWS Region](#choose-the-right-aws-region) section further down on this page.

 ### AWS-run event using Workshop Studio
 If you're running this workshop as part of an AWS-run event, Workshop Studio will provision temporary accounts for you, so all resources you need to complete the workshop will be created for you.